hummingbot/hummingbot-site/docs/installation/post-installation.md

 docker attach <container-name>
 ```

-If you are using the older helper script method, use the `hummingbot-start.sh` script from the [Bash Scripts](https://github.com/hummingbot/deploy-examples/tree/development/bash_scripts) repo.

 ### Source

 If you installed Hummingbot from source, make sure that the hummingbot conda environment has been activated before you run Hummingbot: